GameOfNicoYT/HTL-Pinkafeld-Peripherie-Schild-Library/README.md

   Serial.println(x);

-  // Bestimme, welche LEDs basierend auf den Schwellenwerten eingeschaltet werden sollen int activeLedCount = 1; // Anzahl der aktiven LEDs basierend auf Joystick-Position if (direction == -1)
+  // Decide how many LEDs should be turned on with respect of the threshold int activeLedCount = 1;
+  if (direction == -1)
   {
     if (x > firstThreshold)